junxit/us-congress-bills-110/metadata.md

 - 2007-01-24 — Introduced in Senate
 - 2007-01-24 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S1063-1065)
 - 2007-01-24 — Sponsor introductory remarks on measure.
 (CR S1062-1063)
+- 2007-02-14 — Committee on the Judiciary.
+Hearings held.
+- 2007-03-01 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2007-03-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+With written report No. 110-42.
+Additional views filed.
+- 2007-03-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+With written report No. 110-42.
+Additional views filed.
+- 2007-03-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 107.